kant/visual_tracker_simulator/README.md

 To render a scene and a mask, use *Render Scene* and *Render Mask* buttons respectivelly.
 Since masks are rendered using *Eevee* engine, make sure to switch to Cycles render engine once mask rendering is finished, should you desire that.

 ## Creating your own scenes
 The name of the path should contain the name of the layer/object you're following.
+Make sure only that object has such a name (layer and object names should be the same, and only them).
+The following path should be cyclic, to prevent the path jumping from one point to another.

 ## Version information